HOLLOW-Ai/sql-projects/README.md

 # sql-portfolio
-A repository of my SQL queries where I practice and build upon my analytic ability.
+Hello to anyone landing on this page!

+This is a repository where I practice in MS SQL on datasets I find online.
+Learned a bit of SQL in class in November 2024, and everything after has been me learning on my own.
+The folders should lead to their own project file with each containing their own SQL queries exploring and analyzing the contained datasets.

 Data found at: https://www.data-is-plural.com/archive/2024-05-22-edition/